-6.8 Transporting Furbearers and Bobcats
+6.9 Transporting Furbearers and Bobcats

 You may only possess and transport the carcasses or green pelts of furbearers or bobcats within the Hopi Reservation if you possess the appropriate permits.
 If you have harvested bobcat or mountain lion, they must be correctly tagged with the bobcat or mountain lion permit.
-(For more information on attaching mountain lion tags, see page 17 and for bobcat tags, see page 21)
+(For more information on attaching mountain lion tags, see Section 5.7 for mountain lion and Section 6.4 for bobcat.)

-6.9 Feathered Wing
+6.10 Feathered Wing

-One fully feathered wing must remain attached to the carcass of any migratory birds taken until the carcass reaches its final destination.
+One fully feathered wing must remain attached to the carcass of any migratory birds taken until the carcass reaches its destination.

-6.10 Depredating Wildlife (Take Authorized)
+6.11 Depredating Wildlife (Take Authorized)

-The following species of wildlife may be taken anytime by a crop or livestock owner or a person working on their behalf when those species are actively depredating crops or livestock: Bears, bobcats, coyotes, foxes, skunks, raccoons, gophers, squirrels, prairie dogs, crows and ravens.
+The following species of wildlife may be taken anytime by a crop or domestic animal owner or a person working on their behalf when those species are actively depredating crops or domestic animals or are causing a nuisance by damaging private property or posing a threat to human safety: Bears, mountain lions, bobcats, coyotes, foxes, skunks, raccoons, gophers, squirrels, prairie dogs, crows and ravens.
 In no way may a crop or livestock owner bait or entice animals to an area in order to take them.
 Normal agricultural operations are not considered "baiting".